What is travertine?

 - Ventilate the area well after each shower, preferably with an open window to allow the air to circulate.

-- Wipe over the shower stall with a towel after each use to dislodge any residual water from collecting in the grooves.
+- Wipe the shower stall with a towel to dislodge residual water from collecting in the grooves after each use.

 - Clean any shampoo or soap spills immediately to prevent staining.